Joseph Quick (engineer)

-Joseph Quick (6 November 1809 Chelsea, London – 30 March 1894 Clapham Park) was an English civil engineer who was closely involved in improvements to supply piped water in the great industrial cities of the nineteenth century.
+Joseph Quick (6 November 1809 in Chelsea, London – 30 March 1894 in Clapham Park) was an English civil engineer who was closely involved in improvements to supply piped water in the great industrial cities of the nineteenth century.
 Both his father and his son (author of The Water Supply of the Metropolis.
 London and New York: 1880) were also waterworks engineers by the name Joseph Quick.